hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 3 1 2 1 5
-Weapons/Armor: Skeleton Warriors may be equipped with weapons and armor chosen from the Undead Warrior equipment list.
+Weapons/Armour: Skeleton Warriors may be equipped with weapons and armour chosen from the Undead Warrior equipment list.
 Special Rules
 Fear: A skeleton causes Fear in his opponents